aercolino/teamwork-job-challenge/README.md

     ```

 - From the responses above we understand that all lists are paginated in the same fashion (which is also very common worldwide)
+- The number of results per page is 10

 #### About how I'm going to load and display data